Buck Adams

-Buck "Backhand" Adams (born Charles Stephen Allen; November 15, 1955 – October 28, 2008) was an American pornographic film actor and director.
+Buck Adams (born Charles Stephen Allen; November 11, 1955 – October 28, 2008) was an American pornographic film actor and director.

 Career

 Adams was a boxer and bouncer before entering the pornographic film industry in the early 1980s, shortly after his sister Amber Lynn began her adult film career.
 He made his directorial debut with the 1988 movie Squirt.
 He performed in over 700 movies and directed about 80.

 Death

 Adams died on October 28, 2008, due to complications from heart failure.
 He died at Northridge Hospital Medical Center, Los Angeles, with his daughter Christa, his sister Amber Lynn, and his close friend Harold Jenkins at his side.
 Adams had survived several heart attacks during the 1990s.
-Just before his death he built a studio where he intended to produce Internet videos.
+Just before his death, he built a studio where he intended to produce Internet videos.